 TEAM FEES - Adult Teams must be established by November 1 to receive the Early Bird fee of $60.
 Beginning November 2, the adult team fee will be $65.
 Junior Teams must be established by December 1 to receive the Early Bird fee of $65.
 Beginning December 2, the junior team fee will be $75.
 There is no team fee for Adult teams this season.

 Due to the popularity of our website, we changed the distribution method for registration packets.
 The registration packet and all applicable forms are now available for download on our website (Both Adult and Junior Team Reps go to the CLUBS section of website.
 From there, choose Adult Clubs or Junior Clubs).
-The 2012/2013 packets will be posted on September 1.
-An email notice to all of last year's team reps will be sent the week of September 3 informing them the registration packets are available.
+The 2013/2014 packets were posted on September 2.
+An email notice to all of last year's team reps will be sent the week of September 16 informing them the registration packets are available.
 We will still mail a packet as needed to those that make a request to the Region Office.
 Beginning September 1, all individuals are encouraged to renew/register online early even before actual teams are formed.
 In other words, individuals do not need to send in their membership forms with their club/team!
 Go to the online registration page (linked at the top in the Red menu from every page of our website) to renew/join for the coming season any time after September 1!
 If you do not know which team/club you will be playing with or the club is not listed, then just choose "UNDECIDED" as your club and we will add you to the club when you are added to a team.
 The team rep will only need to send in a team registration form listing the members of their team and the appropriate team fee.
 Please see the online registration page for additional information.